raffaele-catalano/html-css-dropbox/README.md

 4. Fill the different sections one by one using debug lines to make sure of correct functioning;
 5. Inspect the entire sections, trying to avoid `html-css` code redundancy;
 6. Edit the already written `html-css`code trying to make the webpage at least a little bit responsive;
-7. Complete the exercise bonus (not mandatory).
+7. Complete the exercise bonus: a dropdown menu for the header section (not mandatory).

 ## Personal Consideration:
-The exercise, thanks to a proficient explaination of both teacher and tutors results less complex.
-The toughest part has been of the entire exercise has been facing a large amount of code, both `html`and `css` and trying to manage the code written the days before.
+The exercise, thanks to a proficient explaination of both teacher and tutors, results less complex than expected.
+The toughest part of the entire exercise has been facing a large amount of code, both `html`and `css`, and trying to manage the code written the days before.
 I'm not completely satisfied of the final results, but i won't give up on this.
->This is just the start of the journey, the best is yet to come..
+>This is just the beginning of the journey, the best is yet to come..